-1. Natural Resources & Animal Sciences judging will take place on Monday, August 1 at 9 AM in Cultural Arts Exhibit Hall.

-2. Parents/guardians & spectators are asked to wait in the general seating area, while interviews are taking place.

-4. Animal Science - all items in the display should be affixed to the display board.
-No additional items should be included.

-5. Entomology and Geology - size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+- 1. Natural Resources & Animal Sciences judging will take place on Monday, July 31 at 9 AM in Cultural Arts Exhibit Hall. - 2.
+Parents/guardians & spectators are asked to wait in the general seating area, while interviews are taking place. - 3.
+All exhibits are interviewed for the 4-H Show. - 4.
+Animal Science all items in the display should be affixed to the display board.
+No additional items should be included. - 5.
+Entomology and Geology size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Cases should be no deeper than 4 inches.
-Exhibitors should note that Entomology exhibits may be placed upright for display.

-6. Limited to one exhibit per class.

-7. Live animals are NOT permitted as part of any exhibit.

-8. All exhibits must have been created by the 4-Her during the current 4-H year.

-9. Electricity and water are not available for displays.

-10. Entomology pins are available for purchase at the Tazewell Extension office.

-11. Any 4-Her enrolled in any Animal project is eligible to exhibit a non-animal exhibit in the Animal Science class.
+Exhibitors should note that Entomology exhibits may be placed upright for display. - 6.
+Limited to one exhibit per class. - 7.
+Live animals are NOT permitted as part of any exhibit. - 8.
+All exhibits must have been created by the 4-Her during the current 4-H year. - 9.
+Electricity and water are not available for displays. - 10.
+Entomology pins are available for purchase at the U of I Extension office. - 11.
+Any 4-Her enrolled in any Animal project is eligible to exhibit a non-animal exhibit in the Animal Science class.
 These exhibits are interviewed in this department, NOT in the animals' department.